agreen4/UP473_S22/content/assignments/index.md

 I encourage you to reach out to me as you work to define your market, to get confirmation that you have selected an appropriate geography.
 Keep in mind that you will be working with this selection over the course of the semester for your remaining assignments in the class.

 ### Data Resources and Analytical Guidance

+Our [class data repository](https://github.com/agreen4/UP-473-S22-Code) includes R scripts as well as data tables for the primary indicators mentioned in this assignment.

 The Census Bureau’s American Community Survey (ACS) is the first place to look for data that will help you to describe your housing market.
 The [data.census.gov](https://data.census.gov) website allows you to query data for different survey years and geographies.
 To help you get started, I have downloaded data for the 2010 and 2019 5-year American Community Surveys at the census place level which are accessible on the course Box site.
 To successfully complete the assignment, you may also want to download data for other geographies or time periods on your own.